Herring to replace Bosworth as chair of Floyd Healthcare Management board

 Over the course of his service, Floyd has established programs to address breast health, enhance neonatal intensive care, improve emergency and trauma services, expand intensive care services, address health care disparities and provide health care services to students through Floyd’s school nurse programs.

-While under his direction, Floyd assumed management of Polk Medical Center, building a new hospital in Cedartown, Georgia, as well as the management of Cherokee Medical Center in Centre, Alabama and the expansion of emergency medical services in those counties.
+While under his direction, Floyd assumed management of Polk Medical Center, building a new hospital in Cedartown, as well as the management of Cherokee Medical Center in Centre, Alabama, and the expansion of emergency medical services in those counties.

 In addition, Bosworth was instrumental in the search for a partner and the eventual decision to enter into a letter of intent to strategically combine with Charlotte, N.C.-based Atrium Health.
 The agreement to merge with Atrium is awaiting final approval from the Georgia Attorney General’s Office.